Content Distribution: 6 Ways To Share Your Blog

 5. Submit Your Content to Google

 Despite popular belief, Google will find your fresh content eventually and serve it up to searchers.
 However, the keyword here is “eventually.”
 To speed things up, Neil Patel advises you to invite the search engines to your page by submitting each new page for indexing.
 While it typically takes Google between four days and four weeks to index a new page organically, this method can garner your new blog indexed-status within six hours.
+This is a great content distribution strategy, especially after you optimize older content.

 6. Repurpose Your Blog Into a Vlog